Introduction

 Procedure

+For installations of Terraform Enterprise, you can change the Docker and Replicated network addresses independently.
 This example details how to change the Docker network addresses to 10.10.0.0/16 and 10.11.0.0/16, and the Replicated network address to 10.12.0.0/16.
-If you are using different network addresses, please change the values accordingly.
+If you are using different network addresses, please adjust the values accordingly.

 Stop the Terraform Enterprise application.